Securiityfirst/javaprojectaws-12/README.md

 This is an intentionally vulnerable application.
 It was purposely designed to demonstrate the capabilities of Snyk's Reachable
 Vulnerabilities feature and includes both a "Reachable" vulnerability (with a direct data flow to the vulnerable function) and a "Potentially Reachable" vulnerability (where only partial data exists for determining reachability).
+CI/CD pipeline using s3 bucket for artifacts(zap report)

 ## Included vulnerabilities